evkx/evkx.github.io/content/models/xiaomi/su7/su7/_index.md

 ## Performance

-The Xiaomi SU7 offers modest performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 lb-ft).
-It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.28 seconds and has a top speed of 210 km/h (131 mph), aligning more closely with traditional internal combustion engine vehicles.
+The Xiaomi SU7 delivers a solid performance with a maximum power of 220 kW (299 hp / 295 bhp) and a total torque of 400 Nm (295 lb-ft).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.28 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, range, and charging